Master's Hooding Ceremony and Advanced Certificate Recognition

 We would also like to recognize our Post-Master's Certificate graduate students.
 You will not be hooded, as you were previously hooded when you received your Master's, but you will receive an unofficial certificate at the ceremony until your official one is received and processed by the Graduate Nursing Department.

-Form: Registration is closed at this time.
+Form: Closed at this time.

 Instructions for Participants

 Required Attire: Master's and Certificate candidates are required to wear full academic regalia during the ceremony and are responsible for obtaining their own regalia.
 These items (caps, tassels, cords, hoods, gowns) will not be available at the event!
 Regalia can be obtained through the UTA Bookstore: http://www.uta.edu/bookstore - follow the links to Graduation and then Caps, Gowns, and More.